urre/Unsplash/readme.md

 #### Which version of Sublime Text does this support?
 Currently Sublime Text 2

+## Todo
+* Insert figure/figcaption with photo credits
+* Use more image sizes from Tumblr

 ## Notes

 Images from Unsplash is free [do whatever you want](http://creativecommons.org/publicdomain/zero/1.0) (CC0 1.0 Universal (CC0 1.0))